raspiblitz/raspiblitz/README.md

 ![LCD](pictures/lcdassm.png)

+NOTE: Some cases from the shopping lists contain a topping for smaller displays - you can ignore that topping.

 Connect the HDD to one of the USB ports.
 In the end your RaspiBlitz should look like this:

 ![HardwareSetup](pictures/hardwaresetup.jpg)